Too much stress, too much junk food, too little sleep can all tip the scales and put your immune system out of balance. So how do you rebalance it?

-Antioxidant rich elderberry may be a tasty way to boost your immunity naturally.
-The most researched type of elderberry is Sambuchus nigra or Europeon elder.
+Antioxidant-rich elderberry may be a tasty way to boost your immunity naturally.
+The most researched type of elderberry is Sambuchus nigra or European elder.

-Elderberry teas and syrups have been used for centuries to boost immunity due to its high antioxidant content which purportedly improves immune function.
+Elderberry teas and syrups have been used for centuries to boost immunity due to their high antioxidant content which purportedly improves immune function.

 Green Tea Extract

-A study with mice indicated the epigallocatchechin gallate fraction (whew, that’s a mouthful!) of green tea extract (EGTE) aided in regulating immune response.
+A study with mice indicated the epigallocatechin gallate fraction (whew, that’s a mouthful!) of green tea extract (EGTE) aided in regulating immune response.

 A small study with nursing home patients found gargling with green tea 3 times daily helped improve the effectiveness of the flu vaccine in this population.

 However, be advised, too much green tea extract may lead to liver toxicity, so be careful if using supplements.
 With that said, drinking green tea appears overall to be safe– 4 cups per day is recommended for therapeutic benefits.

 NAC or N-Acetyl Cysteine is a glutathione precursor which means it helps make and replenish glutathione.

 Glutathione is sometimes called the body’s “master antioxidant” as it’s an essential ingredient for immune health, neutralizing free radicals to prevent cell damage and increase longevity.